juxhouse/bela-resources/reference/bela.properties.md

 ## Example

-Below is a sample bela.properties file with configuration details:
+A sample bela.properties file with configuration details:

 ```properties
 # The email address of the application owner.